 Art Therapy Program

-The George Washington University Art Therapy Graduate Program trains exceptionally skilled therapists whose professional practice is grounded in a broad understanding of the most current clinical art therapy, counseling, and trauma theories.
-Our students are taught the most effective research and evaluation methodologies, clinical skills and studio expertise, all within a diverse, integrative and culturally responsive format.
+The George Washington University Art Therapy Graduate Program trains exceptionally skilled therapists whose professional practice is grounded in a broad understanding of the most current clinical art therapy, counseling and trauma theories.
+Our students learn the most effective research and evaluation methodologies, clinical skills and studio expertise, all within a diverse, integrative and culturally responsive format.
 Our approach is student-focused, allowing each student to cultivate their own unique art therapist identity.

 - Faculty -- Five full-time faculty and approximately 20 adjunct faculty (experienced and practicing art therapists) encompassing a wide range of therapeutic specializations.

 - State-of-the-Art Space -- Technological studio classrooms; Art Therapy Gallery; on-site open art studio, Program library and student computer lab.

 - Trauma coursework integrating current research with experiential work in the Art Therapy Clinic.

 - Social & Cultural Diversity emphasis -- International and service-learning coursework summer courses and internship opportunities in India, France, South Africa and American Indian country.

 - Research opportunities for individual, collaborative, faculty and programmatic research.

 - Art Therapy Clinic -- Opportunities for individual, collaborative, faculty and programmatic research.

 - Internship Sites -- Over 100 internships with diverse populations in psychiatric, educational, medical and community-based settings in DC, Virginia and Maryland.